-This program solicitation offers three Threads to grow research capacity at MSIs and encourage intra- and inter-organizational collaborations: 1) Research Capacity-Building Planning (RCBP), including (Thread 1, Track A) Enhancement and Development (RCBP-ED) and (Thread 1, Track B) Research-Focused (RCBP-RF); 2) Demonstration Projects (DP); and 3) Research Partnerships Enhancement Projects (RPEP).
+This program solicitation offers four Threads to grow research capacity at the MSIs and encourages intra- and interorganizational collaborations via:

+- Thread 1: Research Capacity Building Projects (RCBP); - Thread 2: Research Demonstration Projects (RDP); - Thread 3: Research Partnerships Enhancement Projects (RPEP); and - Thread 4: Research Planning Projects (RPP).

-Within the RCBP Thread, the RCBP-ED (Track 1A) offers PIs an opportunity to develop and access education, training, and advanced computing resources, notably allocations of cloud computing resources, to bolster current or new computing, information, and/or cross-departmental research or teaching collaborations.
-The RCBP-RF (Track 1B), by contrast, must involve collaborations among multiple disciplinary departments and/or innovative partnerships across MSIs, or between one or more MSIs and other research-intensive organizations.
-In addition, RCBP-RF (Track 1B) proposals must pursue research aligned with the CISE programs noted above.
+The RCBP Thread offers PIs an opportunity to build and develop access to computing infrastructure and advanced computing resources to bolster current or new computing, information, and/or cross-departmental research collaborations.
+In addition, RCBP proposals must pursue research aligned with the CISE core programs.

-The DP Thread is intended to be a step up from the RCBP efforts, leveraging current, or establishing new, research efforts within a single MSI or across multiple organizations, and fostering research involvement of underserved (African American/Black, Hispanic/Latinx, or Native American, women) undergraduate and/or graduate students.
-Pls receiving an award in this Thread should, in the future, submit to the RPEP Thread, or directly to an appropriate CISE program.
+The RDP Thread is intended to be an expansion from the RCBP efforts, leveraging current, or establishing new, research efforts within a single MSI or across multiple organizations, and fostering research expansion within and across these organizations.
+PIs receiving an award in this Thread should, in the future, submit to the RPEP Thread, or directly to an appropriate CISE core program.

-The RPEP Thread is a further step up from DP, focusing on collaborative research partnerships with multiple departments from a MSI, or across MSIs, other research-intensive organizations, and/or national laboratories, to pursue research aligned with the CISE programs noted above.
-These projects require the inclusion of underserved (African American/Black, Hispanic/Latinx, or Native American, women) undergraduate and/or graduate students.
+The RPEP Thread is a further expansion from RDP, focusing on collaborative research partnerships with multiple departments from a MSI, or across MSIs, other research-intensive organizations, and/or national laboratories, to pursue research aligned with the CISE core programs.